 A practical course that covers the advanced features of one or more word processing programs.
 Material will include enhancing and manipulating documents with special features, using borders and frames with pictures, tables, charts, outlines, graphic features, formatting, styles, and designing of various types of documents.
 Emphasis is on developing advanced word processing skills and techniques for the workplace.
-Not transferable

-BUSNC-615 Microsoft PowerPoint 27 hours lecture: 27 hours total
+BUSNC-615 Microsoft PowerPoint

 A hands-on course designed to introduce the fundamentals of a current presentation software program.
 Emphasis is on developing presentation software skills for use in the workplace.
 Topics include: overview of commands in the slide development process, formatting, templates, printing of handouts, themes, transitions, and customization.
-Not transferable